tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 are lost.
 Implementations which may encounter this situation SHOULD use the DTLSCiphertext format.

-[[OPEN ISSUE: Say something about how many outstanding packets?
-Difficulty here is that we have no ACKs to tell us what's outstanding.]]

-[[OPEN ISSUE: This isn't going to work well with multiple key updates.
-There are a number of options here, including limiting to one outstanding update, or saying that you have to use long headers in that case.]]

 ##  Transport Layer Mapping

 Each DTLS record MUST fit within a single datagram.
 In order to